corocoto/Calculator/CONTRIBUTING.md

         git branch --track pullpost base/master
         git checkout pullpost

    Here 'pullpost' is the name of the branch.
-Fell free to use whatever you want.
+Feel free to use whatever you want.

 3. **Create your change branch**
    Once you are in ```<tracking branch>```, make sure it's up to date, then create